corcor27/Introduction_to_R/_episodes/12-cluster.md

 > ## How do I specify common `ssh` options
 >
-> To reduce issues with connecting it can be useful to fix settings to be used.
+> To reduce issues with connecting it can be useful to fix the settings to be used.
-> For example `ssh` tried every key in your `~/.ssh` directory, and can trigger the
+> For example `ssh` will try every key in your `~/.ssh` directory, and can trigger the
-> banning of your machine from accessing the system.
+> banning of your machine from accessing the system if you have more than 1 key.
 >
 > On a Mac/Linux laptop/desktop you can add settings to `$HOME/.ssh/config` such as:
 >